 So, we had the opportunity to preview the Aston Martin DB11 recently.
 An all-new GT car from Gaydon, after 12 years.
 New chassis, new engine, all new.
 This one succeeds the DB9, and we all know where did the number 10 go.
 It was specially made for Bond, only for Bond.
 That DB10 gave us an idea of how the next DB car would look like.

 What that means is, the DB11 borrows lots of design cues from DB10 inside and out.
-In fact the wheels are straight out of DB10.
+In fact, the wheels are straight out of DB10.

 DB11’s body is mostly aluminium with composites here and there.
-The clamshell bonnet is a one single piece aluminum, which I was told it’s the first time in the automotive industry.
+The clamshell bonnet is one single piece aluminum, which I was told it’s the first time in the automotive industry.

 And sadly, you no longer have to insert the key on the center console to start.
 I wish Aston could have kept that feature.
 It was something unique.
 But still, it’s an incredibly special place to be.

 What I was also told is, in the future, AMG will be supplying its engines to Aston.
 AMG and Aston!
 That’s a brilliant combination really.
 What is also impressive is the AeroBlade feature.
 Air from the wheel arch is channeled thru the intakes on the B pillars, and comes out of the vents on the bootlid and forms a spoiler.
 Very clever.

 At the end of the day, it’s an Aston, and hand-built.
 So there is lots of customization on offer as well.
 Check out some of the pics below taken by my colleague Akash, and watch the video embedded above.